Seven Special UK Hotels:

 Kay, who comes from Cornwall anyway, though is more often found in Surrey or on a Ski Slope these days went back to her roots.
-She visited Bude in North Cornwall to stay at a hotel aptly called ‘The Beach’.
+She visited Bude in North Cornwall to stay at a quirky boutique hotel aptly called ‘The Beach’.

 You can read more about her stay in her review of The Beach Hotel in Bude– but it is one of those places where the hotel is right on the seafront.
 A luxury boutique hotel with sixteen rooms it has truly amazing views of Summerleaze Beach, a popular surfing beach all year round.
 It’s a bright, modern hotel with a New England feel and I get the impression that Kay felt right at home!
 I think there must be something about going back.

 While it’s hard to pick my own favourite country house hotel, I’m voting for Congham Hall in Norfolk.
 It might be the wonderful spa facilities – an indoor swimming pool, outdoor hot tubs where you can watch the cows come home (literally).
 It could be the pretty cottage gardens.

 Or it might be the fabulous food in the restaurant.
 Probably it’s a combination of all of those things, added to which it was somewhere so close to where I grew up that even I failed to get lost!

 While all of us here at London-Unattached love travelling, there’s something quite special about a ‘staycation’, whether that’s in London or out of town.
 And, there’s so much to explore in the UK that I have no doubt we will be reviewing more stunning places to stay in 2018.
 Meanwhile here are a few other places to consider: